-This subject will provide students with an introduction to the history, structure, development, and world view of the United Nations.
-The subject will analyse the UN as the centre of world diplomacy, as well as a supranational human rights and welfare agency.
-Through this subject, students will better understand the intricate makeup and limitations of an organisation designed to ‘save succeeding generations from the scourge of war.’
-Topics covered include the embrace of international organisations, the structure of the United Nations, international Peacekeeping, human rights, and international development.
+This subject introduces students to the history, structure, development, and world view of the United Nations.
+The subject analyses the UN as the centre of world diplomacy, as well as a supranational human rights and welfare agency.
+Engaging in this subject's unique activities allows students to gain an understanding of the intricate makeup and limitations of an organisation designed to ‘save succeeding generations from the scourge of war.’
+Students explore a range of topics including the embrace of international organisations, the structure of the United Nations, international Peacekeeping, human rights, and international development.

 |Faculty||Faculty of Society & Design|

 1. Develop a critical understanding of the concepts of global governance through committed research on the United Nations and how the organisation works to preserve international peace and security.

 2. Reframe and contextualise critical arguments and perspectives of a chosen country, in both the written and oral form, in order to work cooperatively, and provide solutions to some of the most pressing problems of the 21st century.